kislay4/samplewebapp-jenkin/Tasks/Task1/Readme.md

 # Application Installation
-This folder contains scenrio and its installation process.
+This folder contains scenario and its installation process.

 ## Prerequisites
 - A system running Ubuntu 18.04 Bionic Beaver or Ubuntu 20.04